jerome-trc/biomorph/README.md

 Biomorph is early in development; expect its features and graphical/audio presentation to change rapidly.

 A complete list of attributions and third-party licensing information can be found [here](/ATTRIB.md).
 Licensing information for this mod is [here](/LICENSE).

+This mod depends upon a minimum ZScript version of 2.4.